St Isidore's Catholic Church

 CELEBRATION OF PUBLIC WORSHIP during

-St Isidore's and St Mary Magdalene's have RE-OPENED for the celebration of Holy Mass.
+St Isidore's and St Mary Magdalene's are OPEN for the celebration of Holy Mass.

 Unfortunately we need to limit numbers to comply with current COVID-19 safety protocols, so to book your place at St Isidore's please contact our Parish COVID Coordinator.
 There is no need to reserve a place at St Mary Magdalene's.